phaserjs/phaser/README.md

 * If Time.elapsed was > Time.timeCap it would reset the elapsed value to be 1 / 60.
 It's now set to Time.timeCap and Time.timeCap defaults to `1 / 60 * 1000` as it's a ms value (thanks @casensiom #899)
 * Tiled polylines are now imported into the map objects property as well as map collision (#1117)
 * Tile.setCollision now adjusts the tiles interesting faces list as well, this allows you to create one-way jump tiles without using custom callbacks on a specific tile basis (thanks @RafaelOliveira #886)
+* Stage.offset has been moved to ScaleManager.offset
+* Stage.bounds has been removed, you can access it via Stage.getBounds.
+* Stage.checkOffsetInterval has been moved to ScaleManager.trackParentInterval
+* ScaleManager.hasResized signal has been removed.
+Use ScaleManager.setResizeCallback instead.

 ### Bug Fixes